SE-UP/RSE-UP/_sources/chapters/configuration.md

 import matplotlib as mpl
 mpl.matplotlib_fname()
 ```
-If for example you use `Anaconda` the location could be as follows:
+If, for example, you use `Anaconda` the location could be as follows:
 ```text
 /Users/amira/anaconda3/lib/python3.7/site-packages/matplotlib/
 mpl-data/matplotlibrc